Adaickalavan/quantum/README.md

 Users are recommended to run each of this repository's code files inside the interactive window in VSCode.

-Alternatively, you may run the code inside JupyterLab.
+Alternatively, users may run the code inside JupyterLab.
 Follow the additional steps below to install and launch JupyterLab.
 ```bash
 cd <path>/quantum
 pip install jupyterlab